Hiring a New York Sex Abuse Lawyer

 Who can be held responsible for sex abuse in New York?

 In a sex abuse lawsuit, you can bring a claim against the person who abused you.
-The person who abused you may be an employee of a church, sports club, or other community organization that works with children.
+The person who abused you may be an employee of a church, sports club, hospital, or other community organization that works with children.
 If you can show that the organization knew or should have known about the abuse, then you can also sue the organization that the abuser worked for.
 In recent years, investigations have brought to light the systemic sex abuse that was happening to children in major institutions.

 When it comes to child sexual abuse, most people think of the sex abuse scandal involving priests in the Roman Catholic church.
 In 2002, when more than half of Bostonians were practicing Catholics, the Boston Globe newspaper ran an explosive story about the Catholic church’s institutional cover-up of child sexual abuse by priests.
 Since then, many victims of childhood sexual abuse have come forward with stories of the horrific abuse they suffered at the hands of a priest.
 View our New York Predator Priest Index for details on accused priests by diocese.